snazzyatoms/Coffers/README.md

 Coffers is a fresh, from-scratch economy platform for modern Minecraft servers.

-Current focus: `Coffers 0.2.1.0` keeps Coffers standalone-first, with Vault available only as an optional compatibility layer.
+Coffers offers a standalone-first economy approach, with Vault available only as an optional compatibility layer for older plugins that still require it.

+For server owners who want to move away from Vault, Coffers can now run as a fully standalone economy plugin.
+For server owners who still need Vault because of older integrations, Coffers can continue to work alongside Vault and expose compatibility support where needed.

 The direction is simple: